WORKSHOPS & FIELD TRAINING

 To learn and improve the skills of both staff members and stakeholders we regularly run workshops and training related to our work for orangutans, forests and people.

-Together with BKSDA (government agency), we held plant identification and camera trap analysis training with 27 participants, including stakeholders, hosted by Yayorin.
-The training was to improve the technical skillsets for plant surveys and identification and analysing the results from camera traps.
-To ensure participants understood and knew how to apply the teachings, practical and data analysis tests were carried out.
+Together with the Natural Resources Conservation Agency (BKSDA), we held plant identification and camera trap analysis training with 27 participants, including stakeholders, hosted by Yayorin.
+This training improves the technical skillsets of participants for surveying and identifying local plants, and analysis camera trap results.

-Last month, a multi-stakeholder workshop was carried out with oil-palm companies on how to manage orangutan populations.
-As a follow-up in early March, all parties, together with our staff, BKSDA and village communities conducted two orangutan population surveys.
+Previously, a multi-stakeholder workshop was held with oil-palm companies on how to manage orangutan populations.
+As a follow-up, all parties, together with our staff, BKSDA and village communities conducted two orangutan population surveys.

 The surveys were in Iskandar Forest, West Kotawaringin Regency, and concessions in high conservation value areas in Lamandau Regency.
 The West Kotawaringin Regency survey found 39 orangutan nests along 15 transect routes spread throughout the area, and 6 orangutan nests were found along the 7 transects in the Lamandau Regency.